Test in production without watermarks.

 cd retry-example

-Set up a fresh Node.JSON project by executing:
+Set up a new Node.js project by initializing it:

 npm init -y